junyanxu/Python-Heston-Option-Pricer/readme.md

 ## 1. Module Introduction

-The library is designed for providing fast C++ implementation of Heston model pricer.
+The library is designed for providing fast C++ implementation of Heston model pricer for Python.
 You can download the library to easily compute all kinds of Heston model variaties.
 Currently the package support the pricing of:
     1. Normal B-S model option
     2. Heston model
     3. Heston model with Gaussian jumps(for vol surface calibration before discrete event)